 ∴ Our driver will pick you up from your accommodation after breakfast, at 8 am.

-∴ After travelling through the picturesque settings, charming green rolling hills dotted with cedar woods, the first stop will be at the UNESCO World Heritage Site – ancient Roman city of Volubilis.
+∴ After travelling through the picturesque settings, charming green rolling hills dotted with cedar woods, the first stop will be at the UNESCO World Heritage Site – the ancient Roman city of Volubilis.
 It is one of the Roman Empire’s most remote settlements listed for being “an exceptionally well-preserved example of a large Roman colonial town on the fringes of the Empire”.

 ∴ Volubilis is adorned with beautiful mosaics and colourful tiles depicting Roman mythology.
-The ruins are spread out across several acres and what remains visible is several fragments of wall, parts of massive columns, the capitol, the basilica, and a triumphal arch.
-You will able to see how Roman Mansions and castles were transformed to make the most impressive Roman City with its well-preserved ruins and spectacular mosaics.
-Volubilis is considered as one of the most important Roman sites in North Africa and the world’s most preserved site from the Roman Empire.
+The ruins are spread out across several acres and what remains visible are several fragments of wall, parts of massive columns, the capitol, the basilica, and a triumphal arch.
+You will be able to see how Roman Mansions and castles were transformed to make the most impressive Roman City with its well-preserved ruins and spectacular mosaics.
+Volubilis is considered one of the most important Roman sites in North Africa and the world’s most preserved site from the Roman Empire.

 ∴ After travelling further through the charming landscape, you will visit the holy city of Moulay Idriss Zerhoun, perched dramatically against the slope of Mount Zerhon.

 ∴ The early medieval city of Meknes, UNESCO World Heritage Site will be your next destination.
-The medina of Meknes holds the city’s historic sights such as Bab El Mansour, the huge decorated gate, Qara Prison the famous underground old prison, The Sahrij Swani and el Hadim square – the small version of Marrakech’s popular square Jama El Fna.
+The medina of Meknes holds the city’s historic sights such as Bab El Mansour, the huge decorated gate, Qara Prison the famous underground old prison, The Sahrij Swani, and el Hadim square – the small version of Marrakech’s popular square Jama El Fna.

 ∴ Founded in the 11th century by the Almoravids Meknes is an impressive city in Spanish-Moorish style.
-It is surrounded by high walls with great doors, where the harmonious blending of the Islamic and European styles of the 17th century Maghreb are still evident today.
+It is surrounded by high walls with great doors, where the harmonious blending of the Islamic and European styles of the 17th century Maghreb is still evident today.
 Meknes provides a remarkable approach to urban design, integrating elements of both Islamic and European architecture and town planning.

 ∴ After exploring the winding narrow medina streets and grand buildings, head over for locally made dinner in one of the Medinas charming local restaurants.
-Enjoy the view of the square from one of the local cafes, sipping traditional Berber tea.
+Enjoy the view of the square from one of the local cafes, sipping traditional Moroccan tea.

 ∴ Meet our driver early evening to take you back to your accommodation in Fes.
 Estimated arrival time at 7pm.